virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 Most of the expensive and time-consuming aspects of conference organisation, such as finding a venue, lodging and catering for the participants are gone, allowing faster turnaround in disseminating new results.

 #### We decided to develop online conferences and established VSF.
+These issues weighed on all of us, but few outlets existed to releive them.
+After finding each other as like-minded individuals with an urge to make a difference, we started gathering in the late summer of 2019 to explore our options.
+It quickly became clear that we had the capacity to establish a venue for virtual conferencing.
+So, we committed ourselves to develop this idea into a real platform, which we now call the Virtual Science Forum.

 #### In thinking about online events we had to revisit many assumptions about conferences.